Rectangular Spiral Galaxies are Still Hard: Introduction

 \subsection{Organization}

 The remainder of this article is organized as follows.
-In Section~\ref{sec:sgr}, we prove that Spiral Galaxies remains NP-complete when all galaxies are restricted to be rectangles.
-In Section~\ref{sec:sgr13}, we show that this is even true when we further restrict the allowed galaxy shapes to rectangles of size 1$\times$1, 1$\times$3, and 3$\times$1.
-In Section~\ref{sec:match}, we discuss the relation between the rectangular galaxies puzzle and finding matchings in squared grid graphs.
-In Section~\ref{sec:nrc} we show that minimizing the number of centers when generating a puzzle with a given output shape is NP-hard.
+In Section~\ref{sec:sgr}, we prove that Spiral Galaxies is NP/ASP/\#P-complete when all solutions use rectangular galaxies.
+In Section~\ref{sec:sgr13}, we show that Rectangular Galaxies is NP/ASP/\#P-complete when all solutions use rectangular galaxies of dimensions $1\times1$, $1\times3$, and $3\times1$.
+In Section~\ref{sec:match}, we relate this problem to finding noncrossing perfect matchings in distance-2 grid graphs, proving NP/ASP/\#P-completeness of the latter.
+In Section~\ref{sec:nrc}, we show that minimizing the number of centers when generating a puzzle with a given output shape is NP-hard.
 In Section~\ref{sec:puzz}, we discuss the possibility of allowing multiple solutions in Spiral Galaxies puzzles, and we investigate a small puzzle related to a Spiral Galaxies font.
 Finally, we conclude in Section~\ref {sec:conclusion}.